grigio/vagrant-chef-solo-bootstrap/README.markdown

 # Deploying

-Run the following command (substitute `HOST` with a valid IP address or FQDN)
+Run the following command (substitute `user@example.com`):

 ```
-$ ./deploy.sh HOST
+$ ./deploy.sh user@example.com
 ```

+On the first run, this will fully upgrade the server and then install ruby and chef.

+To test the deploy script against the Vagrant VM, use `./deploy.sh vagrant`.

 # Testing in Vagrant VM